Excel VBA Save As

 If you wish to select your own folder path, then you can use this code.

 Sub SaveAs_Example3() Dim FilePath As String FilePath = Application.GetSaveAsFilename ActiveWorkbook.SaveAs Filename:=FilePath & ".xlsx", FileFormat:=xlOpenXMLWorkbook End Sub

-As soon as you run this code Using F5 key or manually then, it will ask you to select the destination folder path, select and click on OK, it will save the file.
+As soon as you run this code using the F5 key or manually, it will ask you to select the destination folder path, select and click on OK.
+It will save the file.